davidnsw/Self-healing-of-ECC/index.md

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Data

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/davidnsw/Self-healing-of-ECC/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Code

-Appendix A

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://davidnsw.wufoo.com/forms/leave-a-message-to-david-chen/) and we’ll help you sort it out.